alen-hh/mark-as-read/README.md

 ## Mark as Read Chrome Extension

-A simple Chrome extension that helps you track which URLs you've already read.
-Mark pages as read, see visual indicators on marked pages, and manage your reading history.
-Built with Plasmo framework and styled with Tailwind CSS.
+Track and mark pages as "read" in Chrome.
+Instantly see which URLs you've visited, and manage your reading history easily.

 ## Features